 Trello stands out because each card and board can be as modular as you need.
 You can assign users to cards from across campaign teams, make templates of your cards for repeat project types, make custom fields to suit each campaign's ecosystem, apply automations to keep things moving as you work through projects, and then monitor campaign progress with high-level reporting.

 For more features, Trello's Power-Ups (unlimited even on the free plan) let you view tasks on a calendar, add voting options on tasks, automatically fade away old tasks, and much more.
 If you need more automation power, use Zapier's Trello integration to automatically update cards or take actions in other apps when you make changes in Trello.
-Learn more about how to automate Trello, or take a look at these examples.
+Learn more about how to automate Trello.

 Trello pricing: Free plan available; paid plans start at $5/user/month (billed annually).